Dhvani-intwala/My-Books-Store/README.md

 #### Delete Product 2

-- After pressing the "Delete" button the Bootstrap box model will pop up with a message ""at the in the ''page.
+- After pressing the "Delete" button the Bootstrap box model will pop up with a message "are you sure you want to delete (book name) product"at the in the ''page.

 ![Delete Product 2](/media/Delete_Product2.png)